The Dangers of Withdrawal from Drugs and Alcohol

 While there are several characteristic symptoms of most withdrawals, each category of illicit substances also shares a set of respective symptoms.
 If you suspect that you or someone you know is experiencing acute withdrawal symptoms, get medical help as soon as possible.

-Within a few hours to a few days, marked symptoms of alcohol withdrawal begin to appear.
+Within a few hours to a few days, the phases of Alcohol withdrawal begin.
 Most notably, addicted individuals encounter excessive perspiration, fever, increased heart rate, tremors, sleep disturbances, hallucinations, nausea and often vomiting, agitation, anxiety, and seizures.

 Delirium Tremens (DTs) develops after one to four days of alcohol withdrawals in those who have been addicted to alcohol for a prolonged period of time, usually many years.
 DT is a life-threatening withdrawal condition in which alcohol withdrawals cause disturbing hallucinations and an increase in heart rate.